RWA-SDWhere Imagination Comes Alive...

 Guests are welcome at the monthly meetings for up to two visits.
 Only members may attend additional meetings and enjoy the other benefits of membership.
 (Join our chapter.)
 Chapter members must also be members in good standing of the national organization, Romance Writers of America, Inc. (Join RWA national.)

 |RWA - San Diego was incorporated in the State of California in May, 1987, as a nonprofit mutual benefit corporation organized under California Nonprofit Mutual Benefit Corporation Law.
 It is governed by Section 501 (c) 6 of the federal Internal Revenue Code.
 According to IRS regulations, membership dues and donations are not deductible as a charitable expense.
 Depending on your situation, you might be able to claim them as a business expense.
 Consult a tax professional for advice.|

-- Second Vice President Membership:
+- Vice President Communications: